Interactions-Nexus/Nexus-Wiki/tritium++/ledger.md

 `ticker` : The name of the token that the transaction relates to.

-`reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.\
+`reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.
 }

+---
+&nbsp;

-## `list/transactions` <a href="#user-content-list-transactions" id="user-content-list-transactions"></a>
+## list/transactions <a href="#list/transactions" id="list/transactions"></a>

 Retrieves transaction data for a given transaction hash.